yosh-401-advanced-javascript/seattle-javascript-401d31/README.md

     * 2 Days (weekend for day class)
     * Generally Paired
     * Takes the learnings/components/modules from the previous 4 classes and has the students assemble them into a larger/full-scale application.

+### Daily Lecture Schedule and Overview

+The facilitators folder in each day contains information for the instructional staff.
+Your daily lecture schedule should follow a format similar to the following, adjusting for your class needs.

+**Hour 1**

+Use the first hour to start the day cleanly with announcements, code review and optional extra material.
+Time is alotted for optional exercises such as an on the fly quiz, demonstrating (or pair programming with a student) one of the daily/weekly warm-ups or doing a live white-board session with one student.
+All are valuable, and should be rotated by the instructor based on the needs and rhythm of the class.

+* :05 - Introduction, Welcome, Announcements
+* :15 - Lightning Talk (1 Student per day)
+* :20 - Review / White Board / Warm-Up
+    * Q&A (Quiz Style) review of course material
+    * White Board Practice with one student, live
+    * Complete one of the daily/weekly warm-ups for or with (paired) the students
+* :20 - Code Review

+* BREAK

+**Hour 2**

+During the 2nd hour, introduce a new CS or UI concept as a short warm-up.
+This is a great time to squeeze in some CSS tricks, review recursion or reinforce anything that the students need clarification on.
+Close the hour with a solid presentation of the new material and topic for the day.
+This is where you'll do drawings, share a powerpoint and do your more traditional "lecture"

+* :30 - UI, Design, or CS Concepts
+    * i.e. SASS, Menu Styling, Design Pattern, DS&A Practice/Review
+    * Use this time to fill in gaps or elevate skills
+* :30 - Lecture on the new concept of the day
+    * Slides, Drawings, Examples, Etc.
+    * This should be mostly conceptual and high level

+* BREAK

+**Hour 3**

+Finish the day with a live coding demo that supports the class topic and sets the students up for executing their lab.

+* :55 - Live Code Demo
+    * Supportive of the day's principle concept
+* :05 - Lab Preview
+    * Go over the LAB, DESIGN, and WARM-UP assignments and set expectations